 What is the Priority Services Register?

 The Priority Services Register (PSR) is a free and voluntary scheme offered by energy companies to ensure their vulnerable customers are provided with assistance.
-That includes pensioners, those with disabilities and people who are chronically ill.
+That includes pensioners and the elderly, those with disabilities and people who are chronically ill.
 You can also join the PSR if you can’t speak or read English well, are recovering from an injury or if you’re pregnant.

 What can the Priority Services Register help me with?